-Farming at the Ag center for the 2017 crop year:
+Farming at the Ag center for the 2018 crop year:

 We will participate with The Mill in the SUSTAIN program which is a schedule to follow best practices, combined with a type of marketing/branding program in cooperation with food processors like General Mills, Kellogg, Land o’ Lakes.
-They will have a logo/symbol on the food packaging, which are from farms that use the SUSTAIN best practices.
+They will have a logo/symbol on the food packaging, which will be from farms that use the SUSTAIN best practices.

 There may be a premium for farm crops from farms enrolled in the SUSTAIN program.
 We will use the Cuba/Shawan road corner plot for this program and will have signage explaining it along with a couple of education programs during the year.

-The Mill will donate seed for a “semi-permanent” pollinator plot at Shawan Road on the south east corner.
+The Mill will donate seed for a “semi-permanent” pollinator plot at Shawan Road on the southeast corner.
 We hope to have education programs and signage with that too.
-The plants will mainly be red clover and white clover with some annual wild flower mixes for year one because the clover won’t fill in until year two.
+The plants will mainly be red clover and white clover with some annual wildflower mixes for year one because the clover won’t fill in until year two.

-In the fall a smoky haze rises from the fields as the combines churn through the fields harvesting crops planted at 1114 Shawan Road in Cockeysville, renewed planting since the 1950’s.
+“In the fall a smoky haze rises from the fields as the combines churn through the fields harvesting crops planted at 1114 Shawan Road in Cockeysville, renewed planting since the 1950’s.
 Never in the history of the farm had such machinery rolled through its fields.
 For the majority of its existence, all crops grown were harvested by hand.
 The hand-harvesting of crops, especially corn continued through the first half of the 20th century.